pywebio/PyWebIO/docs/spec.rst

    * max_size: The maximum size of a single file, in bytes.
    * max_total_size: The maximum size of all files, in bytes.

+* slider

+   * min_value: The minimum permitted value.
+   * max_value: The maximum permitted value.
+   * step: The stepping interval.
+   * float: If need return a float value

 update_input
 ^^^^^^^^^^^^^^^